TheACofSpades/Battle-Royale-Chaos/README.md

 Basically combining all of these games into a dumbed down battle royale

 What’s enjoyable/positive about this game? -
-Tts just a good way to let off steam and bash your friends up...i mean who wouldn't wanna do that.
+Its just a good way to let off steam and bash your friends up...i mean who wouldn't wanna do that.